 It might sound crazy, but the most visited national park in Costa Rica is also home to one of the best snorkeling places in the country.

-The park is packed with an impressive number of wild creatures including birds, frogs, and mammals, and it cascades into the sea.
+The park is full of wild creatures, including birds, frogs, and mammals.
+The park goes down into the sea.

-Don’t be surprised if you see monkeys or sloths hanging on the trees over the beach, and many tourists rush here to see this spectacular picture.
+Don’t be surprised if you see monkeys or sloths in the trees by the beach.
+Many tourists come here to see this amazing sight.

-The beach with the same name, Manuel Antonio beach, located inside the park, is considered by many as one of the best beaches in Costa Rica for snorkeling with waters full of diverse marine creatures.
+Manuel Antonio beach, which is located inside the park, is considered one of the best beaches in Costa Rica for snorkeling.

 The rain and the waves might decrease the visibility in these waters.
 Still, if you are lucky and go here on a sunny day, you’ll see many interesting creatures, including corals, sea turtles, butterflyfish, and wrasse.